David-Ciz/langchain-multipurpose-agent/README.md

 # ai-challenge solution
-This repository contains a solution to the python ai-challenge.
+This repository contains an application that serves to show my abilites for the python ai-challenge.
 ## what you will find in this repository
-This repository contains an application, a chat bot, that can answer questions from a documentation, with memory, ability to handle large conversations and providing sources and streaming the answers.
-As a bonus, there is a secondary agent that can search the web and execute python code.
+This repository contains an application, a chat bot, with memory, ability to handle large conversations and providing sources and streaming the answers.
+It has access to tools that can search the web, answer questions from a documentation and execute python code.
 Other features to be implemented soon!

 ## Setup
 in your preffered virtual environment use pip to install required packages from requirements.txt